-Psychosocial hazards have increasingly been a topic of concern and attention since the first publication the OHS Body of Knowledge in 2012 and this is reflected in the current Australian WHS legislation with the Model Work Health and Safety Act, 2016 (s 4) (SWA, 2016) defining health as meaning physical and psychological health.
+Psychosocial hazards have increasingly been a topic of concern and attention since the first publication of the OHS Body of Knowledge in 2012, and this is reflected in the current Australian WHS legislation with the Model Work Health and Safety Act, 2016 (s 4) (SWA, 2023c) defining health as meaning physical and psychological health.

-Discussion of psychosocial hazards often focuses on 'workplace stress', bullying and violence (see for example CCOHS, 2019b) however the formal definitions tend to emphasise the dynamic interaction between the work environment and human factors.
+Discussion of psychosocial hazards has matured from a focus on 'workplace stress', bullying and violence with formal definitions tending to emphasise the dynamic interaction between the work environment and human factors.
 This dynamic nature is addressed in the definitions of psychosocial hazards issued by the ILO and Safe Work Australia.